Illuxel/Database-Viewer/README.md

 # Description

-Simple project that allows accessing database and quering data.
+Simple program in C++ that allows accessing databases and querying data.

 # Deps